pointyfar/hugo-walkthrough/content/walk/011/index.md

 Not too bad, but there's still a lot more to Hugo!

-layouts_01 captures the state of the layouts at this point.
+If you got a copy of the code, `layouts_01` captures the state of the layouts at this point.

 ```
 ...